BlazeInferno64/blazed.js/lib/node/README.md

 ```

+Run your script using `node your-script.js`.

-Now run `node your-script.js` and you should be able to see the following output in your console:
+If everything is set up correctly, you should see the following output in your console:

 ```js
 { name: 'x-my-header', value: 'blazed.js' }
 ```

-Remember to add `.then` and `.catch` block after this function or else you will see the following in your console:
+`Important`: Don't forget to properly handle the promise returned by the function.

+If you don't, you'll see a pending promise in your console instead:

 ```js
 Promise { <pending> }
 ```

-Which indicates that the promise is in pending state
+This indicates that the promise is still in a pending state, meaning it hasn't been resolved or rejected, and its result hasn't been handled or processed.

+This is a common gotcha, so make sure to handle the promise correctly to get the expected output.

 # Error Handling

-`blazed.js` has more robust error handling feature.
-It can detect a wide range of errors, such as timeout, abort, network down, host unreachable, host down, etc. Also there's a point to be noted that if the response received from the server (or url) is null, i.e, empty then it rejects the promise and will throw an error with error code - `ERESNULL` indicating null response with an error message.
-You can use `try-catch` block to catch and handle the error as your desire
+Robust Error Handling in `blazed.js`

+`blazed.js` boasts advanced error handling capabilities, detecting a wide range of errors, including:

+* Timeout
+* Abort
+* Network down
+* Host unreachable
+* Host down

+Notably, if the response from the server or URL is null (i.e., empty), the promise is rejected, and an error is thrown with the code `ERESNULL`, accompanied by a descriptive error message.

+To catch and handle errors as needed, use a `try-catch` block.

 # status_codes()

-Using `blazed.status_codes()`, it will display all the valid HTTP status codes in an array
+Get an array of all valid HTTP request methods with `blazed.methods()`.

 ```js
 console.log(blazed.status_codes())